<img src="https://ws.zoominfo.com/pixel/6169bf9791429100154fc0a2" width="1" height="1" style="display: none;">

 Sometimes, you will need to copy files from a local client to a remote server, such as when backing up files or sending content to a web server.

-To do this, you can use an SCP command as shown below:
+To do this, you can use:

 scp /path/to/local/file.txt user@remote_host:/path/to/remote/directory/